 Now I needed a something different.
-Among all of the junk in the basement, the has to be something that will fit through the crack.
+Among all of the junk in the basement, there has to be something that will fit through the crack.
 Ah-ha!
 I found something.
 I found a hanging file bracket which fits file drawers which do not have their own built-in hanging file brackets.
 The metal strip was less than an eighth of an inch in thickness, 3 eighths of an inch wide and 18 inches long.
 “That should work.”

 Gee, that would have been too easy.
 Meanwhile, the puppies are freely tearing through the house with the big dogs hot on their butts.
 Yep, they were having fun!
 But only the kitchen is truly puppy-proof.
 There is the partially disassembled Christmas tree that makes for a great hiding place until the big dogs discover their ability to knock it over.
 There is the big dogs’ water bowl filled with a gallon or two of water allowing the puppies to drink all that they want.
 Young puppies rent food and water.
-Whatever they put into their mouthes, comes out the other end within a few minutes.
-Draining the water bowl, with its gallon or two of water means 35 trips to the 15 degree backyard during the afternoon.
+Whatever they put into their mouths, comes out the other end within a few minutes.
+Draining the water bowl, with its gallon or two of water means 35 trips to the 15-degree backyard during the afternoon.
 Further, there are rolls of paper towels, and rolls of toilet paper within easy reach, once they’re out of the kitchen and running free and dozens of things that are downright bad for them.

 Working with the hanging file bracket, I quickly discovered that it wasn’t going to work.
-The bottom of the doggie gate is just an inch or two from the gap between the door and the door frame and its still wedged tightly between the two walls.
+The bottom of the doggie gate is just an inch or two from the gap between the door and the door frame and it is still wedged tightly between the two walls.
 I can’t take to door off its hinges because as long as the door is closed, removing the hinges won’t let the door open either.
 Besides, they’re not on my side of the door.
-I could take the door knob off and lower a hook down to the gate, but the screws to remove the knob are on the other side too.
+I could take the doorknob off and lower a hook down to the gate, but the screws to remove the knob are on the other side too.
 Except for a few small basement windows six feet or so off the floor, this door is our only way out of the basement.

 Okay, I guess it will have to be the window.

-Opening the basement window, we thanked our lucky stars that even though its cold, there is no snow on the ground to crawl through and we didn’t have a deep window-well around the window which might prevent my six foot five inch frame from twisting through the window and out the window-well.
+Opening the basement window, we thanked our lucky stars that even though it’s cold, there is no snow on the ground to crawl through and we didn’t have a deep window-well around the window which might prevent my six-foot-five-inch frame from twisting through the window and out the window-well.
 Unfortunately, opening the window as far as it goes, only creates a 3″ opening.
 I had to take the window out completely.
 Removing the window I found myself thinking happy thoughts about the house alarm being turned off at that moment.
 What could be better than crawling out the basement window just as the cops showed up?
 We’ve set the alarm off by accident a few times over the years.
 On average, the cops are there in 4 minutes or less.
 It was going to take that much time to climb out this window.
 Thank God the alarm is off.